zhang-xd18/AlterOpt/README.md

 We test the performance of the alternating optimization method on both the CDL channel datasets.
 The results are presented as follows.
 ##### Performance on the CDL dataset
-All the results can be found in Figure 5 of our paper, which is also attached as CDL.jpg in the `results` directory.
+All the results can be found in Figure 5 of our paper, which is also attached as CDL.png in the 'results' directory.

 ##### Reproduction
 Before training the network, you need to arrange the dataset as abovementioned.
 After that, an example of `run.sh` is provided in the repository.
 The training procedure can be easily operated by `bash run.sh`.